Haya146/Langchain-Tutorial-paid-and-open-source-/README.md

 # Langchain-Tutorial-paid-and-open-source-
-Langchain tutorial code using paid open ai api and free open source ollama
+Simple chatbot implementation using LangChain, with both OpenAI’s paid API and the free open-source Ollama model.